belyakov-am/langton-ant/README.md

 ## Collecting statistics
 For tracking ant's trajectories outside the square script saved the picture of ant's path each time, when ant came back to square after going beyond square.

-The square with size 3x3 was analyzed and ant was launched 2.5 * 10^5 times.
+The square with size 3x3 was analyzed.
+Ant was launched 2.5 * 10^5 times and 3 most frequent patterns were taken.

 ## Notes to pictures below
 0 - white colour, 1 - blue colour, 2 - lilac colour

+First big picture in each case depicts initial colouring.
+`Moment of highway` is an iteration of cycle when ant begins to build a highway.
+`Highway started out of/in square` is self-describing.
+If highway started beyond the square, horizontal and vertical lengths from the closest side of square are mentioned.
+`Frequency of pattern` is also self-describing.

+After, there are several pictures with traces of ant beyond the square.
+Worth mentioning that inside the square the initial colouring is saved for more convenient analysis.

+Last picture depicts the trace of ant after entering highway.